yandex-cloud/docs/en/_qa/managed-mysql/general.md

 {{ yandex-cloud }} offers two ways to work with databases:

 - {{ mmy-short-name }} allows you to operate template databases with no need to worry about administration.
 - {{ compute-full-name }} virtual machines let you create and configure your own databases.
-This approach allows you to use any database management systems, access databases via SSH, and so on.
+This approach allows you to use any database management systems, access databases via {% if lang == "ru" and audience != "internal" %}[SSH](../../glossary/ssh-keygen.md){% else %}SSH{% endif %}, and so on.

 #### What is a database host and database cluster? {#what-is-cluster}